DoctorKhan/The-Cosmic-Game-Book/src/95_archive/35_dual_morality_soul_state.md

-# The Dual Morality: The Soul and the State
+# Chapter 25: The Dual Morality: The Soul and the State

 The Cosmic Game asks you to become the player, not the piece.
 This chapter defines the working interface between inner and outer morality for advanced practice.